Lockers & Locks

 LWMS is a closed campus.
 This means that all students must stay on school grounds from the time they arrive at school in the morning until the time they are dismissed.
 As well, students are not to walk over to PVSS at any time and should refrain from visiting with individuals not from Len Wood along the fence line or in the bus area.
 Students wanting to catch a bus at PVSS are required to have parental permission and consent from school administration.

 Students eat their lunch in their classrooms each day.
+Each class will post eating time expectations.
 They remain in their classes until the 10 minute lunch bell rings signaling that students are then free to go outside.

 Lost and Found

 All personal items should be clearly marked.
 Students who have lost certain possessions should check the lost and found drawer at the office for smaller items, and the lost and found area downstairs for clothing.
 Any item of value that is lost should be reported promptly to the office.
 Any unclaimed clothing at the end of each term is donated to various thrift stores in the community.

 Bicycles brought to school are the responsibility of the owner.
 There is a designated area for locking up bicycles located near the front entrance.
 Bikes, wheelies, skateboards, long boards, scooters and other items with wheels are not to be used on school grounds.
 Please walk all wheels on school property.
 Check with your teacher about storage options.

 As a closed campus policy Len Wood Middle School requires any visitors to report to the office upon entering the school.
 Signs are posted at the entrances.
 Parents and volunteers who are working in the building are asked to check in at the office.

 Awards are given to recognize student achievement in the following categories at the end of the year:

-Awarded to students who receive an “A” and a “G” (for work habits) in all subjects taken.
+Principal’s List – Awarded at the end of the year, to students who receive an “A” and a “G” (for work habits) in all subjects taken.